MicrosoftDocs/EMDocs/EMDocs/Solutions/BYOD-user-and-device-considerations.md

 	- Disadvantages
 		- Requires IPsec for Implementation using [Microsoft Network Access Protection (NAP)](https://technet.microsoft.com/library/cc731276(v=ws.10).aspx), which can be a problem in a BYOD scenario that requires support for “any device.”

-> AZURE.NOTE For more information about Wi-Fi Profiles in Configuration Manager, see [Introduction to Wi-Fi Profiles in Configuration Manager](https://technet.microsoft.com/library/dn261224.aspx).
+> [!NOTE] For more information about Wi-Fi Profiles in Configuration Manager, see [Introduction to Wi-Fi Profiles in Configuration Manager](https://technet.microsoft.com/library/dn261224.aspx).

 Network location plays an important role for user and device considerations.
 You can leverage multi-factor access control in AD FS to enable per-application authorization policies, whereby you can permit or deny access based on user, device, and network location.
 See [Manage Risk with Multi-Factor Access Control](https://technet.microsoft.com/library/dn280936.aspx) for more information about how to set up an environment to validate this capability.